YorkJia/YunGateway-imx287/README.md

 # 07201921:
 (1) modify the thread para transfer mode: transfer level 1 pointer to the driver thread,
     but the pointer consist by on struct,and the struct const by level 2 pointer. so,we can use one driver thread,scanning many slave device,and many section data.

+# 07202211:
+(1) modify the thread para transfer mode: transfer level 1 pointer,this is more simple
+	than level2 pointer. we need to know, the level 1 pointer can include lot of data, becase,pointer is addr,the addr can be start addr. start addr! start addr! behind the pointer, the more data the more you want.